nehamdubey/AWS/002-mysql.md

 !!!!
 It's always recommended to configure and set up your Database before your application comes up.
 If not application looks for the Database and app will fail.

+Now to connect to MySQL and see what databases are there

+  # sudo mysql
+  and then

+  mysql> show databases;

 Once you're done, proceed with the 003-backend.md